btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 Let's see an example of this.

-When I was a history major at university, my ancient Roman professor introduced us to a Greek king that fought the Romans.
-His name was Testicles.
+When I was a history major at university, my ancient Roman professor introduced us to a Greek warrior that fought the Romans.
+His name was Testicles (pronounced `test-ee-klees`).

 Let's dedicate this `bash` function to Testicles.